astrokube/blog/content/post/detection_tools.md

 tags: [security]
 ---

+As we discussed in the Detection and Response section of our previous article [Towards a holistic approach to container security: a strategy](https://www.astrokube.com/post/towards-a-holistic-approach-to-container-security-a-strategy), runtime threat detection and response is top security concerns for container-based workloads.

 Security preventive measures are the foundation of any decent security program, and if you have been in the game enough, you know that solely they aren't sufficient to avoid a security breach: since absolute, perfect security doesn't exist (unless an heavy toll is payed on usability and accessibility), the goal of the game is to increase the cost for a malicious actor to gain access to your crown jewels.

 While protections can and will be bypassed, once they get access to your systems, their activity will inevitably leave some traces: that's where detection comes into play to back-up your security controls by alerting on suspicious activity and giving the opportunity to respond in a timely manner and limit the impact of a security breach.